 - Look for traces of a Neolithic settlement and an ancient cemetery.

 - Use your yacht’s water toys.
 Kayak around the shoreline and get a unique look at the island.

-- Photograph the beauty of the amazing volcanic landscape.
+- Photograph the beauty of the unique volcanic landscape.

 Marinas and Anchorages